MorelAntoine/Unity-Character-Mechanism/README.md

 Unity-Character-Mechanism is a framework aiming to facilitate the code development of a character in Unity.
 The framework comes with two version: **Light** and **Normal** ; each version is made for a specific need, so be sure to checkout which version fit your requirements.
+*(For more advance information about a version check there own documentation)*

 **Supported Character Type**: AI / Player